-People do not need to apply for a visa.
-But need to make sure they follow these things:
+You do not need to apply for a visa.
+You will need an Electronic Travel Authorisation.
+You need to make sure you follow these things:

-You must be a Non-Visa National
+• You must be a Non-Visa National

-The total length of activity is 3 months or less from the date your visa is given to you
+• The total length of activity is 3 months or less from the date your visa is given to you

-You have a UK organisation that will sponsor the visa.
+• You have a UK organisation that will sponsor the visa.
 The UK organisation must be registered and have a Home Office sponsor licence.